-An inside look at a simple way to get more offers and interviews starting immediately...
+This is an insider's look at a simple way to get more offers and interviews from employers.

 How You Can Get Employers to Respond to Your Applications and